Why Do Some Leaders Become Symbols?

 4.4 Symbolic Acts of Leadership

-Algosaibi understood the performative dimension of symbolic leadership.
-As Minister of Labor, seeking to challenge the cultural stigma against certain forms of work, he stood in a fast-food restaurant and flipped burgers for three hours — a deliberate, public act designed to signal that honest labor carries no shame.
-This was not policy; it was poetry in action.
+Algosaibi understood the performative dimension of leadership.
+As Minister of Labor, seeking to challenge cultural stigma against certain forms of work, he reportedly stood in a fast-food restaurant and worked alongside the staff as a visible public act.
+The intent was to signal that honest labor carries no shame.

-Such acts — visible, unexpected, personally costly — are the currency of symbolic leadership.
-They communicate values more vividly than any legislation.
+Visible, unexpected, personally costly acts are the currency of symbolic leadership.
+They communicate values more vividly than any policy document.

 4.5 The Courage of the Controversial Voice